Seifert surface

 A Seifert surface bounded by a set of Borromean rings.

 In mathematics, a Seifert surface (named after German mathematician Herbert Seifert) is an orientable surface whose boundary is a given knot or link.

 Such surfaces can be used to study the properties of the associated knot or link.
 For example, many knot invariants are most easily calculated using a Seifert surface.
 Seifert surfaces are also interesting in their own right, and the subject of considerable research.

 Specifically, let L be a tame oriented knot or link in Euclidean 3-space (or in the 3-sphere).
 A Seifert surface is a compact, connected, oriented surface S embedded in 3-space whose boundary is L such that the orientation on L is just the induced orientation from S.

 Note that any compact, connected, oriented surface with nonempty boundary in Euclidean 3-space is the Seifert surface associated to its boundary link.
 A single knot or link can have many different inequivalent Seifert surfaces.
 A Seifert surface must be oriented.
-It is possible to associate surfaces to knots which are not oriented nor orientable, as well.
+It is possible to associate surfaces to knots which are neither oriented nor orientable as well.